plone/volto/docs/source/configuration/slots.md

 }
 ```

-It renders a slot if the specified route matches.
+The `RouteCondition` predicate helper renders a slot if the specified route matches.
-It takes the route and if the route match should be exact or not.
+It accepts the following parameters.

+`path`
+:   Required.
+String.
+The route.

+`exact`
+:   Optional.
+Boolean.
+If `true`, then the match will be exact, else matches "begins with", for the given string from `path`.

 ### `ContentTypeCondition`